Adverse Weather

 • Steps for employees unable to attend: Providing those who cannot reach the office with clarification on pay.

-Green Arrow (150 x 120)
+Green Arrow

 Get the Latest Legislation News and My Top Tips delivered straight to your inbox

-If you found this helpful and you would like to learn more about how I work with owners of small business who want to improve their HR management, please go here.
+If you found this helpful and you would like to learn more about how I work with owners of small business who want to improve their HR management, please book some time in my diary.

 Tap into and share the Kea world!